AdamDX1337/EndSceneHookExample/README.md

 # EndSceneHookExample

 This is an example for hooking the Direct3D EndScene() function.
 It can be used for creating screen overlays like FPS counters in games.
 Currently, only 32 bit DirectX 9 games are supported.
-To be honest, I just tested it with Halo and a Direct3D test application.
+Uses IMGUI to create overlays.

 # Prerequisites
 * Visual Studio 2017 (I used the free Community Edition)